nedzof/memepool/docs/pdr.md

    - As a creator, I want to see my ranking in each round
    - As a creator, I want to understand voting patterns
    - As a creator, I want to improve my creation strategy
-   - As a creator, I want to build a following

 ### Viewer Stories
 1. **Content Discovery**